Y-T-G/insert-quran-verse-vsce/README.md

 # Insert Quran Verse Extension for VS Code

-Insert Quran Verse allows you to easily use partial search to find the verse(s) you are looking for and allows you to insert them into your document.
+Insert Quran Verse allows you to easily use `chapter:verse` search or partial search to find the verse(s) you are looking for and allows you to insert them into your document.
 It is based on the InDesign [quran-plugin](https://www.sadeea.de/quran-plugin) by Mohammad Sadee.

 ## Usage

 ![How To](images/insert-quran-verse-demo.gif)

 1. To insert a verse, open the Command Pallete and search for "Insert Quran verse" and press enter.
-2. Then write the word or portion of a verse to be searched and press enter.
+2. Type the `chapter:verse`, word or portion of a verse to be searched and press enter to search.
 3. Select the verse you want to insert and press enter again to insert.

 ## Extension Settings